wp-plugins/rootspersona/readme.txt

 <li> MANY customization options...
 </ul>

-** New in 2.0! **
+** New in 3.0! **
 <ul>
-<li> changed the underlying code to be database driven
-<li> added more flexible privacy options
-<li> picture selection now interfaces with the WordPress media picker
-<li> pictures now wrap on the persona page
-<li> no more xsl processing
-<li> plugin processes with less memory
-<li> improved localization, available in more languages
-<li> indexes now paginated (but sorting is gone)
-<li> you can now customize the banner (the divider between persona panels) to be more consistent with your theme
-<li> support for multiple character encodings
-<li> added a second panel design for the header panel that display a bio
-<li> added an optional bio panel
+<li> if you define rootspersona as the system of record, you can now edit your data online!
+<li> enhanced installer now supports multi-site installation!
 </ul>

 For detailed documentation, goto [ed4becky.net/plugins/rootsPersona](http://ed4becky.net/plugins/rootsPersona "Documentation")